pluginkollektiv/antispam-bee/readme.txt

   * Tweak: make FAQ link an anchor link
   * Fix: spam counter no longer raises a warning with PHP 8.1 if no spam is present yet
   * Fix: spam reasons are now localized correctly
+  * Fix: Translations were loaded twice on some admin pages
   * Maintenance: Tested up to WordPress 6.1

 ### 2.11.1 ###